Crush0416/Fea-DA---Unknown-SAR-Target-Identification/README.md

     launch KLD-RPA.py, this is an unknown sar target joint discrimination scheme to realize high accuracy identification of unknown sar target.

-if this project could provide any help to you, please cite our paper-      .
+if this project could provide any help to you, please cite our paper： Zeng, Z.; Sun, J.; Xu, C.; Wang, H. Unknown SAR Target Identification Method Based on Feature Extraction Network and KLD–RPA Joint Discrimination.
+Remote Sens.
+2021, 13, 2901. https://doi.org/10.3390/rs13152901     .

 thank you.